-In summary ChIP-seq recovered the highest fraction of sites supported by classical methods but no statistical significance was found in comparison with gSELEX or DAP-seq.
+In summary, ChIP-seq recovered the highest fraction of sites supported by classical methods but no statistical significance was found in comparison with gSELEX or DAP-seq.
 ChIP-exo shows the lowest performance of all methods, which came as a surprise to us given its improved precision in principle to identify binding sites.
 The high recovery by ChIP-sq is interesting since classical methods are by far in vitro experiments such as the gSELEX and DAP-seq as opposed to the ChIP methods where binding is identified in vivo.
 These preliminary results suggest that, under the conditions performed, there is no major difference in the in vivo vs in vitro specific binding of TFs in the E. coli genome.

 These comparisons should be taken with a grain of salt given the limited datasets and their heterogeneity.
 To start with, the subset of TFs here analyzed for each method is different as shown in Figure 1.
 Furthermore, all ChIP-exo experiments come from a single (Palsson´s) research team, similar to the gSELEX (Ishihama´s) experiments and the DAP-seq collection from a single publication (REF), whereas the ChIP-seq collection comes from diverse authors.
 In the papers of the 11 TFs with ChIP-seq data it was not uncommon to find experiments performed with different supplements -potential allosteric metabolites involved in TF binding-, and the datasets we gathered include all those different TFBSs found.
 Our curation role is to gather what authors publish, implying for instance, that we respected the length of peaks when offered by the authors; whenever the dataset included only the peak center we arbitrarily defined peak lengths of 200 bp.
 Thus, there is clearly room for confounding factors limiting the interpretation of these quantitative comparisons.